ZeinBseis/web2.2/README.md

 # web2.2
+Webpages
-Webpages using basic web sentax
+All basic no web framework